- Best TIG Welder Reviews

 - Has an accurate amperage adjustment control.

-- In addition, it has a minimum 5 amp start which is useful for welding thin materials without initially burning through them.
+- In addition, it has a minimum a 5 amp start, which is useful for welding thin materials without initially burning through them.

 - This is a small TIG welder that can only be used on light industrial applications.
 It cannot weld thicker materials.

 - No high-frequency start which is important for some applications.

 A dual voltage TIG welder with a stick welding mode and pulse function.
 Offers a 40% duty cycle at 225A/240V and 140A/120V, boasting a stellar arc quality and frequency control.
 In fact, it’s the best TIG welder for the money, guaranteeing the user the best possible service at a fraction of the cost.